oehf/ipf/src/site/markdown/index.md

 ## Added modules

-IPF 3.4 added the modules listed below:
+IPF 3.5.1 added the modules listed below:

+ * `ipf-commons-ihe-xacml20`
+ * `ipf-platform-camel-ihe-xacml20`

+## Deprecated modules

+IPF 3.5.1 deprecates the following modules:

+ * `ipf-commons-ihe-fhir-dstu2`
- * `ipf-commons-audit`
+ * `ipf-platform-camel-ihe-fhir-dstu2`

+These modules will be removed as soon as FHIR r4 support has been included.

 ## Javadocs